wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Variant feature config class

-The variant feature config class is used to define a single variant feature, along with a list of possible values.
+The variant feature config class is used as a return value in plugin API functions.
+It defines a single variant feature, along with a list of possible values.
 Depending on the context, the order of values may be significant.
 It is defined using the following protocol:

 ```python